petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/constructing-a-business-application/creating-objects.md

 1. From the Objects admin page, click the newly created object draft to begin editing it.
 Object features and configuration options are organized into the following tabs: Details, Fields, Relationships, Layouts, Actions, Views, Validations, and State Manager.
 1. Click the **Fields** tab to add custom fields.
 Each field represents a database column for storing specific types of values.
 See [Adding Fields to Objects](https://learn.liferay.com/w/dxp/building-applications/objects/creating-and-managing-objects/fields/adding-fields-to-objects).
 By default, all objects include these system fields: Author, Create Date, External Reference Code, ID, Modified Date, and Status.
-1. Select the object scope of ‘Company’.
+1. Select the object scope of 'Company’.
 The object determines how the object’s data is stored.
     * **Company** (default): When scoped by Company, the object’s data is stored per Liferay instance.
     * **Site**: When scoped by Site, the object’s data is stored per Site.
 1. Show the object’s page widget.
 While enabled, you can add the object’s widget to site pages.
 See [Deploying Object Widgets in Sites](https://learn.liferay.com/w/dxp/building-applications/objects/deploying-object-widgets-to-sites).